abreathingcorpse/Flaskr/README.md

-In order to run the flaskr App, you'll need to activate your python venv and then run the flaskr app with the flask module:
+In order to run the flaskr App, you'll need to activate your python venv and then run the flask binary with the app as an argument:
 ```
 $ source .venv/bin/activate
-$ python -m flask --app flaskr run --debug
+$ flask --app flaskr run --debug
 ```

 You'll find your app within the following URL, which you may